KehindeAkinbowale/alx-low_level_programming/0x00-hello_world/README.md

-Printing line of text in C
+generates the assembly code (Intel syntax) of a C code